jgvgvjk/welcome-bot-for-discord.js/README.md

 This require nodejs to run.

 To set up:
-1. Navigate to the directory this bot is in.
+1. Navigate to the directory this bot is in in a command prompt.
 2. Run npm install discord.js.
 3. Run node bot.js
 Thats it.